Comparisons12 min read

 Who Should Choose Pipedrive?

 Think of a boutique real estate agency with three agents and a sales manager.
-They don't need email campaign tools or inventory tracking — they need to know which deals are live, who's following up with whom, and what's closing this quarter.
+They don't need email campaign tools or inventory tracking — they need to know which deals are live, who's following up, and what's closing this quarter.
 Pipedrive is built for exactly that kind of team.

 Choose Pipedrive if: